Juhani

 In a modern

-way, quality assurance was understood as a service that provided
+way, QA was understood as a service that provided

 added value to customers.
 In a competitive situation, the aim here,